Hector Pieterson Memorial And MuseumCurrently Open [Closes at 05:00 pm]

 - Tags: Museum, Memorial, Family And Kids

-About Hector Pieterson Memorial And Museum, Johannesburg
+Hector Pieterson Memorial And Museum - Review

 The Hector Pieterson Memorial was built in the honour of child martyr Hector Pierterson, who was fatally shot during the revolution against the apartheid movement.
 The Memorial is situated in the martyr site in Orlando West where Hector was shot during the open firing by the South African police.
 Later, the Museum was extended to accommodate a section for the public exhibit of the revolutionary mementoes during the national struggle against apartheid.
 The Museum also includes the mementoes and sacrificial artefacts of the other commoners who were shot or killed during the freedom movement.